Groceries and streaming services now earn more cash back on these Capital One credit cards | CNN Underscored

 Earning 3% on groceries without any cap on the Capital One SavorOne card is also an exceptional return on a credit card that charges no annual fee.
 The only other comparable card is the Blue Cash Everyday® Card from American Express, which has no annual fee and earns 3% at US supermarkets, but only on up to $6,000 in purchases each year, after which it earns 1%.

 Even though the Capital One SavorOne card earns cash back at a lower rate than the Savor, in addition to not having an annual fee, the SavorOne also offers a 0% introductory APR on purchases for the first 15 months you have the card.
-However, it’s important to pay off your debt before that introductory rate ends, because once the 15 months are up, the rate increases to a variable 15.49%-25.49%.
+However, it’s important to pay off your debt before that introductory rate ends, because once the 15 months are up, the rate increases to a variable 15.49% to 25.49%.

 Related: Tight on cash?
 These credit cards charge 0% interest on purchases.